jack-butler/TrapCam/README.md

     * Change timezone to your timezone
     * Change keyboard layout to the keyboard you are using (likely standard US English)
 5. Interface Options
-    * Enable Camera Interface: Yes
+    * Enable Camera Interface: No
+    * Using the Python API to the camera requires the legacy camera stack to be deactivated.

 Use the right arrow to select "Finish", and reboot.